KL-WLCR/stream-lib.net/README.md

 # stream-lib.net

-C# (.net) implementation HyperLogLog ( HyperLogLogPlus ) and LinearCounting algorithms.
+C# (.net) implementation HyperLogLog ( HyperLogLogPlus ) and LinearCounting problemastic cardinality estimation algorithms.
 Based on stream-lib https://github.com/addthis/stream-lib.
-Added some fixes to make library more GC-friendly. ( Add posibility to preallocate memory, avoid allocations on LOH )
+Added some fixes to make HyperLogLog more GC-friendly :
+ - Internal buffers allocated in SOH.
+ - Added posibility to use array-pool in long-term calculations.